If you are angry, let your anger be fire

 Make us new with grace.

-Our way is not of violence and empire, but in the power and beauty of the cross.
+Our way is not of violence and empire, but in the

 Our faith is not in politics, but in the transforming love of Christ.